10 Must-See Astronomy Events in the March Night Sky (2023)

 From a celestial perspective, the March Equinox marks the point on the Earth’s annual orbit when everywhere on Earth has almost exactly 12 hours of day and night.
 “Equinox” means “equal night,” so this makes perfect sense.
 The perfect balance between day and night occurs because of the distance and angles between the sun and the Earth at its 23.5° tilt.

-March 27 – Conjunction of the Moon & Mars
+March 28 – Close approach of the Moon & Mars

-The march (or should I say March) of the conjunctions continues.
+The march (or should I say March) of the close planetary approaches continues.
 As the month winds down, there’s a series of conjunctions that will make spotting and identifying the planets easy.
 This is a great chance to introduce kids to the different planets, if you’re willing to get up early to see them all in the morning sky.

-First up, Mars and the Moon appear in conjunction on March 27th; the waning crescent moon will make it easy to spot rust-colored Mars in the morning sky.
+First up, Mars and the Moon appear in conjunction, just 2°17′ apart, on March 28th; the first quarter Moon will make it easy to spot rust-colored Mars in the morning sky.

 It’s not common to have even one optimal dwarf planet-viewing opportunity in a month, much less two!
 After good chances to spot Pluto early in the month, Makemake is one of the final events worth seeing in the March night sky.